$T$-equivariant motives of flag varieties: -equivariant motivic homotopy theory of flag varieties

-Instead of a K\"unneth formula, one gets a spectral sequence for $K$-theory and higher Chow theory, at least when one of the factors comes from a linear scheme (cf. \cite{Jo2}).
-In fact, Totaro shows that Chow groups commute with tensor products if and only if one of the associated motives of the factors is Tate (relative over a field, cf. \cite{Tot}).
-Thus, if $X$ is a (smooth) strict linear $\Spec(k)$-scheme and $Y$ an arbitrary (smooth) scheme, we have $A^{*}(X\times_{S}Y) = A^{*}(X)\otimes_{\ZZ} A^{*}(Y)$.
+Instead of a K\"unneth formula, one gets a spectral sequence for $K$-theory and higher Chow theory, at least when one of the factors comes from a linear scheme (cf. \cite[Thm.
+4.3]{Jo2}).
+In fact, Totaro shows that Chow groups commute with tensor products if and only if one of the associated motives of the factors is Tate (relative over a field, cf. \cite[Thm.
+7.2]{Tot}).
+Thus, if $X$ is a (smooth) strict linear $S$-scheme and $Y$ an arbitrary (smooth) scheme, we have $A^{*}(X\times_{S}Y) = A^{*}(X)\otimes_{\ZZ} A^{*}(Y)$.
 In \cite{Jo2} this is also a result of the associated spectral sequence of motivic cohomology of linear varieties.
 Dugger and Isaksen generalize this idea to arbitrary cellular motivic cohomology theories like motivic cohomology, algebraic $K$-theory and algebraic cobordism (cf. \cite{DI}).
-Even though, they work over a base field, it is not hard to generalize this to our base scheme $S$.